Sir Winston Churchill through the Eyes of Zoom Rockman

 - The next was of an elderly Churchill with an OMG cocktail – I find it funny that Churchill invented the expression ‘OMG!’ even if in this case it stands for Orange, Gin and Martini!

 - There’s a younger Churchill with the restaurant’s giant Knight chess piece.

 - A tactical, wartime Churchill planning a game of chess.

 - One where he’s looming over the room with a cigar doing a Victory V sign.

 - And finally the one where he’s giving the waiter his steak in an envelope – which is something that actually happened during the war when everything was rationed.
 As he handed it over he said, ‘We’re all in this together’ so that’s what I called the drawing.

-The six pieces will be displayed on the historic walls of Simpson’s Grand Divan from 8 November 2018.
+The six pieces are displayed on the historic walls of Simpson’s Grand Divan.